didipluto/ToBeAFreelancer/README.md

 ToBeAFreelancer
 ===============

-Record how I can be a freelancer finally.
+Recorded how I can be a freelancer finally.